abolfazlaghdaee/abolfazlaghdaee.github.io/_pages/about.md

 ul.twocol { width: 110%; }
 </style>

-I’m about to graduate with a Bachelor's degree in Computer Science from University of Kashan.
-My academic focus has been on Machine Learning and Deep Learning under the guidance of [Dr. Daghigh.](https://faculty.kashanu.ac.ir/daghigh/en)
+I'm about to graduate with a Bachelor's in Computer Science from the University of Kashan, focusing on Machine Learning and Deep Learning under the guidance of [Dr. Daghigh.](https://faculty.kashanu.ac.ir/daghigh/en) I've worked as a teaching assistant and research assistant, contributing to several research papers.
+Currently, I'm selecting a topic for my thesis, aiming to explore new areas in these fields, with plans to pursue graduate studies.
-Throughout my academic journey, I’ve had the opportunity to gain valuable experience as a teaching assistant.
-This role not only honed my instructional skills but also deepened my understanding of complex concepts.
-My passion for research has driven me to actively engage as a research assistant, contributing to several research papers in my field.
-Currently, I am in the process of selecting an impactful topic for my bachelor’s thesis, aiming to explore new frontiers in Machine Learning and Deep Learning.
-I have a profound passion for continuing my academic journey at the graduate level, where I can deepen my expertise and contribute to groundbreaking research.

 ## My Home Town Kashan